HybrUR: A Hybrid Physical-Neural Solution for Unsupervised Underwater Image Restoration: Related Works

 \subsection{Unsupervised Restoration}

-Researchers naturally have considered learning a direct restoration network with style transferring.
-Similarly, the unpaired terrestrial-underwater images can form a closed loop with self-supervision, thus avoiding the generation of annotation.
-Li \emph{et al.} proposed a restoration transfer based on weak supervision, but they did not consider any optical law \cite{LiCY2018}.
-Therefore, they introduced specific evaluation information, such as contrast, and details into the loss function, which distinctly improved the generative effect.
-Whereas there was still some problem of color deviation, and the color distribution of some extreme picture fields was unreasonable.
-To solve this problem, we fuse the Jaffe-McGlamery model into the style transfer framework.
-With the input of underwater \emph{RGB} images, we design a modular generator to produce the scene depth map, backscattering coefficient, attenuation coefficient, and underwater veiling light, respectively.
-We leverage the forward and inverse optical model to build a cyclic generation network.
-In order to improve the final restoration effect, we jointly optimize multiple loss functions, and apply two strong hypotheses to strengthen the intrinsic constraint of the network.
+Researchers have considered learning an underwater image restoration network using style transfer.
+In particular, restoration of underwater images and degeneration of unpaired in-air images form a closed loop through self-supervision, thus avoiding the need of paired image samples.
+Li \emph{et al.} \cite{LiCY2018} proposed a restoration transfer method based on weak supervision without the consideration of an optical model.
+They introduced specific evaluation information, such as contrast and edges, into the loss function, which improved the quality of the restored images.
+However, when dealing with underwater images with different degeneration effects, color distortion issues are incurred by this physics-free approach.
+To further improve restoration performance and generalization, we fuse the Jaffe-McGlamery model with the style transfer framework.
+With underwater RGB images as inputs, we design a generator consisting of multiple sub-networks to produce scene depth map, backscatter factor, attenuation factor, and veiling light.
+We leverage forward and inverse optical models to build a cyclic training framework.
+Furthermore, we jointly optimize multiple loss functions and apply a physics-based training paradigm to strengthen the intrinsic constraints of the network.